SJTButler/hotel-review-analysis/README.md

 >jupyter notebook

-and opening "Hotel Reviews Sentiment Analysis.ipynb".
+and opening "Hotel Review Analysis.ipynb".

 NOTE: Some aspects of the project require a Google Service account - to use this in the dataset, change the %env GOOGLE_APPLICATION_CREDENTIALS line in the *Imports and Constants* section of the notebook to point to the credential file for your account.
 (These parts of the code WILL cost money to run, so be warned)